 Transgender is an all-encompassing term for individuals whose gender identity, gender expression, or behavior does not conform to that typically associated with the sex to which they were assigned at birth.
 A transgender individual may or may not choose to seek a medical/surgical transition.
 Discrimination based on transgender status involves treating an individual unfavorably because they do not conform to the behavior or expectations typically associated with their sex assigned at birth.
 Discrimination or harassment based on transgender status could include the refusal to acknowledge or refer to the person by their preferred name or pronoun preference, refusal to allow the person to use the restroom or locker room facilities of their choice, or harassing behavior targeted at their transgender status.

-If you believe you have been subjected to gender expression or gender identity discrimination or have witnessed such discrimination, please contact the Office of Equal Opportunity & Academic Compliance at (913) 588-5964, or click here to file a complaint online.
+If you believe you have been subjected to gender expression or gender identity discrimination or have witnessed such discrimination, please contact the Office of Civil Rights and Title IX at (785)864-6414, or click here to file a report online.

 - Title VII of the Civil Rights Act and Gender Identity Discrimination

 - Sexual Orientation and Gender Identity (SOGI) Discrimination

 - OFCCP Directive on Gender Identity Discrimination

 - Department of Education Significant Guidance pertaining to LGBTQI+ Students

 - Title IX of Education Amendments of 1972